-The first law of thermodynamics and conservation of energy
+Law of conservation of energy

-The first law of thermodynamics states the conservation of energy of our universe.
-Thus this law states as energy can neither be created nor be destroyed but it may be transferred one form to another.
+The first law of energy conservation in thermodynamics states that energy can neither be created nor be destroyed but may be transferred from one form to another.

-Let q amount of heat supplied to the system containing one-mole gas in a cylinder fitted with a frictionless weightless moveable piston.
+Let q amount of heat supplied to the system containing one mole gas in a cylinder fitted with a frictionless weightless moveable piston.
 At constant pressure, the gas molecules expand from volume V1 to V2, and the temperature changes from T1 to T2.

 q = dU + w